liza9797/Toy-Object-Verification/README.md

 Train a classifier designed to take two images as input and predict whether the shapes depicted in them are identical.
 ![Images Examples](images/samples.png)

+### 1. Data Details

+Each image is 32x32 pixels and contains either a circle or a square with random size, position, and rotation angle.
+The training set includes 5,000 images of squares and 5,000 images of circles to enable evaluation on unseen data, while the validation set has 1,000 images of each.
+For efficiency, only the parameters for sample generation are stored rather than the actual images.
+The target is represented by a binary label: **1** if the shapes in the pair are identical, and **0** if they differ.

+### 2. Proposed Approaches

 ### Project Layout

 **Core Notebooks:**